 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.

 Welfare states face many challenges in the contemporary world.
 This course takes a comparative approach by systematically analysing key fields to show how a variety of countries have identified and tackled problems of social policy.
-It starts with a consideration of theoretical frameworks but most of the course is directed at consideration of welfare issues in different countries and to specific topics: globalisation, migration, population ageing, disability, the cuts and so on.
-In this way, the student is provided with a systematic overview of some of the main areas in which international and national social policy agendas co evolve.
-It is intended for students of social policy, social work, and social sciences.Read more
+It starts with a consideration of theoretical frameworks but most of the course is directed at consideration of welfare issues in different countries and to specific topics such as globalisation, migration, population ageing, disability and austerity measures.

 This module focuses on poverty and inequality and how such social security policies impact upon them.
 Students will analyse the nature, extent and causes of poverty and inequality, with reference to the UK.
 The module will make students aware of current issues in welfare reform as it relates to groups vulnerable to poverty including: people who are unemployed; people who are sick or disabled; older people; children; lone parents; people from Black or minority ethnic groups.
 The module also shows how social security policies encompass different principles of need, rights and entitlement for users of welfare services.